niravcodes/niravcodes.github.io/_posts/2018-04-23-acknowledge-me-ds1307-senpai.md

 	sendbit0();
 	sendbit1();

 	sendone(); // wait for ack...
-I mean sendone should have been named release.
-It would make loads of sense
+I mean sendone should have been named release. that would've made sense

 	clockon();
 	if ((PINB & 1<<SDA) == 0 ) {ledon(); wait(); ledoff();}